IHetterich/bee-capstone/README.md

 <p align='center'>
 <img src='images/p_value_trend.png' alt='Bootstrapping results'>
 </p>

 While we don't have that many data points yet it does seem like a trend is emerging.
 So while it may not be time to open a bottle of champagne just yet, it looks like that day is on the way.
 We just have to wait and see where further data leads us.

+Of course in the meantime there are steps that can be taken to not only bolster domestic colony numbers to create buffers against CCD but to ensure the health of the domestic honey industry.
+Even just the baseline inferential modeling shown above can point to a path of maintaining domestic production and the profits required to continue.

 While we wait for that data, however, there is plenty of other things to dig into.
-In fact we haven't touched the majority of the data in our dataset that pertains to actual honey production.
-My next steps on this analysis are going to focus on how the honey industry has responded to the CCD crisis.
-Another point of interest moving forward will be bringing in another report the NASS releases yearly which has information on rates of colony survivorship through winter.
+A main point of interest moving forward will be bringing in another report the NASS releases yearly which has information on rates of colony survivorship through winter.
 With that data it may be possible to see how much of this population behavior is due to lower rates of CCD and how much is due to more aggressive beekeeping strategies of propgating colonies.

 ## Citations
 I would like to close out with just one more mention on the source of this data, and to thank the curators of both these sources for their work and diligence.